Done in partnership with:

 Solution

 Our development team designed a specialized sensor, called the KOU10 made specifically for composts.
-It measures temperature up to 1,5m deep in the compost.
+It measures temperature up to 1,5m deep.
 When the temperature rises to 75 °C the dashboard notifies workers and they can initiate the compost heap turning.
 With KOU10 sensors we easily predict when certain piles will reach this threshold sooner, meaning workers can already be prepared for the turning process in advance.

 Benefits

-- One full-time employer was previously needed to manually measure compost
+- One full-time employer was previously needed to manually measure temperature

 - No unpleasant smell of ammonia.